Embankment

 Golden Jubilee Bridge, WC2N Golden Jubilee Bridge is a road in the WC2N postcode area (River Thames)

-Great Scotland Yard, SW1A Great Scotland Yard is one of the streets of London in the SW1A postal area (Charing Cross)
+Great Scotland Yard, SW1A Great Scotland Yard is a street located in Westminster, London, connecting Northumberland Avenue and Whitehall.
+(Charing Cross)

 Gwydyr House, SW1A Gwydyr House is a building on Whitehall (Westminster)

-Hop Gardens, WC2N Hop Gardens is a small courtyard (Westminster)
+Hop Gardens, WC2N Hop Gardens is a small courtyard (Covent Garden)

 Horse Guards Avenue, SW1A Horse Guards Avenue stretches from Whitehall to the Embankment (Westminster)